BTIL-UCLA/COX_open/README.md

 - Make sure your template NIfTI (`flairmask_sample.nii.gz`) matches the spatial dimensions and orientation of your data.
 - Make sure your template csv (`example_csvfile.csv`) matches the structure and header names of your data.
 - Use `use_parallel = 'yes'` only if Parallel Computing Toolbox is installed.
-- Remember the nomenclature convntion for the output files (see Interpretation of Outputs, above)
+- Remember the nomenclature convention for the output files (see Interpretation of Outputs, above)
 - For debugging, try on a subset of slices or voxels first.
 - Inspect logs in the output folder to track progress or issues.
+- You may silence the Warnings by typing `warning off;` in the command window, before running the main function

 ---